Question 12·Hard·Cross-Text Connections

 Understand the underlined claim in Text 1

-Focus on the underlined sentence: “Hence, the presence of large predators is indispensable for the recovery of plant biodiversity in temperate forests.”
+“Hence, the presence of large predators is indispensable for the recovery of plant biodiversity in temperate forests.”

 - “Indispensable” means absolutely necessary; cannot be replaced.

-Key comparison in Text 2:
+Extract the key comparison in Text 2

-- After seven years, tree regeneration and understory diversity were nearly identical across all reserves.
+After seven years, tree regeneration and understory diversity were nearly identical across all reserves.
+So, in this study, reserves without wolves (but with human management) did about as well as reserves with wolves.